wvOoOvw/GraphorEditor/README.md

 Below is the Github Page link, you can click the link, and enter the guide mode to understand the project.
-(Click the Guide Button In the upper left corner)
+(Click the Guide Button In the upper left corner.)

 <https://wvooovw.github.io/project-graphor/build>